 The scene in which Howard Hughes locks himself in the projection room and cuts off most contact from the outside world for an extended period of time is somewhat misleading.
 Though Hughes battled germ phobia all of his life (the fear of germs was instilled in him early on by his mother) Hughes did not become a recluse until much later in his life.
 The scene that is portrayed in the movie is very similar to a documented incident where Hughes did spend almost a year in a private movie theater however it wasn't until he was near 50 years old.

-In the Coconut Grove Errol Flynn is portrayed as an established and successful movie star.
-The scene is set prior to September 13, 1935 (the date given in a scene soon thereafter), but Flynn was virtually unknown until Captain Blood (1935), which was released in December of that year.
+In the Cocoanut Grove Errol Flynn is portrayed as an established and successful movie star.
+The scene is set prior to 13 September 1935 (the date given in a subsequent scene), but Flynn was virtually unknown until Captain Blood, which was released in December.

-During the filming of Hell's Angels (1930), as one of the SE5a scout biplanes taxis past, the fact that it is a reduced-scale replica is obvious due to the oversize pilot's head.
+During the filming of Hell's Angels, as one of the SE5a scout biplanes taxis past, the fact that it is a reduced-scale replica is obvious due to the oversize pilot's head.
 Also, same shot, you can see his modern microphone attached to the helmet.

 Howard Hughes replies to Mrs. Hepburn's statement "we don't care about money" with "that's because you've always had it", an insinuation that he has made his own way whereas they were of "old money" (a "point" Hughes makes again when he says: "some of us choose to work for a living" as he leaves the table).
 Some have asserted that the real situation was nearer opposite: the real Hughes was born into millions whereas the Hepburns, while well-off, had to work for what they had.
 HOWEVER, Hughes was not literally born into wealth, and his comment could have been a reference to his father, who was an oft-failed entrepreneur before making a fortune with drill bits in the early 1910s, years after Howard Jr. was born.
 Meanwhile, Katharine Hepburn's mother was born into the Houghton family (a prominent New England and New York family famous for its involvement with Corning Glass Works) and married Thomas Hepburn, who came from a respected, well-to-do southern family and became a wealthy doctor after studying at Johns Hopkins.
 From such a perspective, Howard's assertion and insinuation in the film is accurate.

-The overhead shot of the H-1 just before Howard Hughes takes it off for its test flight show the airplane with its short wings (used for setting pure speed records), whereas the in-flight shots portray the airplane with its long wings (used for cross-country races and setting cross-country records).
+The overhead shot of the H-1 just before Hughes takes it off for its test flight show the airplane with its short wings (used for setting pure speed records), whereas the in-flight shots portray the airplane with its long wings (used for cross-country races and setting cross-country records).
+In fact, the long wings did not exist in 1935 and were only designed (and fitted) in 1937 as a result of the 1935 crash.

-In the Coconut Grove when we first see Errol Flynn, the waiter brings out Howard Hughes' "usual", which includes 12 peas.
+In the Cocoanut Grove with Errol Flynn, the waiter brings out Hughes' "usual", which includes 12 peas.
 The first shot of the dinner plate shows 12 peas.
-The shot of the dinner plate after Jude Law steals a pea still shows 12 peas.
+The shot of the dinner plate after Errol steals a pea still shows 12 peas.
 The amount of peas does not change until the third shot of the dinner plate showing that there are now 10 peas.

 Errol Flynn has a drink in his left hand when he approaches Katharine Hepburn and Howard Hughes' table, but the drink is gone when he kisses her hand moments later, then later appears on the table, even though we don't see Flynn put it there.